dbasso98/Algorithmic_Design/Homeworks/HW2/homework_batch_II_DB.md

     return heapsort(A, total_order = lexicographical_order)
 enddef
 ```

+_Side note: here we are referring at heapsort implementation done during lectures._

 In the solution proposed above I used as sorting algorithm _heapsort_ (or equivalently it can be used _quicksort_ but there could be some problems concerning complexity in worst case scenarios) which has complexity $\in O(nlog(n))$, and actually is the best reachable time complexity for this kind of algorithms based on comparison (using _insertion sort_ for example would have produced same results but with worse complexity, $O(n^2)$).